Well-Being and Mental Wellness

 The inadequate attention to financial needs of mental health programs in 63% of WHO member states, brings to the fore a glaring challenge of insufficient resources, training of healthcare professionals, and a lack of supporting community health workers with the right technology and skills to create local solutions for a local context.

 The crisis in NCDs, along with the global burden of mental health disorders, requires preventive strategies, approaches that build resilience in separate but interconnected levels of society (i.e., educational institutions, workplaces, and aged care facilities), and integrates a wide variety of wellness modalities through well-trained public health practitioners and policymakers.
-Efforts to reduce sedentary behaviour—even in hospitals during acute care (also known as “deconditioning syndrome”)—as a result of fear of falls is proven to be detrimental to recovery (McNally et al., 2017).
+Efforts to reduce sedentary behaviour—even in hospitals during acute care (also known as “deconditioning syndrome”)—as a result of fear of falls is proven to be effective for recovery (McNally et al., 2017).
 As we implement this new framework of mental health promotion, questions remain over how to measure effectiveness or success and what the indicators are that give us a 360-degree view of the mental health of an individual as well as a population.
 What does the training of public health practitioners look like when we consider the complexity of global mental health disorder and the rising rates of NCDs in low- to middle-income countries?

 This article has brought to the discourse on well-being and mental wellness an evolving paradigm, informed by evidence, measured with validated tools, and already in implementation in different parts of the world, including in both civil society and the corporate sector.
 An understanding of the importance of the first 1,000 days of life, the neuroplasticity of our brain, and the potential for mental wellness to play an integral role in how people grow, play, work, and live are changing the way people frame health promotion in the 21st century.
 The vast array of wellness modalities such as yoga, meditation, sleep, nutrition (Firth et al., 2019), technology, and the availability of real-time data are yet to be incorporated into our vision of the future of public health education and program design.